research-team/grants/avatar/abstract.md

 ##Idea

-We propose the decoupling of managing and actuating activities in the form depicted below:
+We propose the decoupling of the managing (neuronal) activities and actuating activities (robotic system) in the form depicted below:

 ![High level schema](modulor2.png)

-First to track the neuronal activity of the human body and on the human body then transform it into the operational commands of the remote robotic system.
-This processing could be cloud based and done using neuronal networks.
+In the first stage the neuronal activity of the human body and on the human body is been tracked and processed in the form that could be transformed and transmitted into the operational commands of the remote robotic system.
+We propose to develop the cloud platform that could be capable of the neuronal signals processing and translation into the robotic system managing activity, proposed framework should be implemented heavily using neural network.

 ###Main components